-A key element of the Company's strategy is to build a knowledge organisation.
-So as to remain competitive, professional development of employees and effective management of human resources are one of the key priorities.
-By regulating employment relations and internal organization, the Company and KONČAR Group companies adhere to relevant regulations, collective and individual contracts and safeguard human and civil rights, dignity and reputation of every employee.
+A key element of the Company's strategy is to build a knowledge-driven organisation.
+So as to remain competitive, professional development of employees and effective management of human resources are key organizational priorities.
+By regulating employment relations and internal organization, the Company and KONČAR Group subsidiaries adhere to relevant regulations, collective and individual agreements and safeguard human and civil rights, dignity and reputation of every employee.

-While carrying out its business operations, the Company applies and complies with provisions of the Constitution, laws and other regulations, bylaws, the Company's internal acts and Code of Conduct.
-The employees are regularly updated on relevant provisions and rules relating to their rights and obligations.
+While carrying out its business operations, the Company applies and complies with provisions of the Constitution, laws and other regulations, bylaws, the Company's internal acts and the Code of Conduct.
+The employees are regularly updated on relevant provisions and rules pertaining to their rights and obligations.
 In addition, the Company strives to eliminate and prevent any irregularities.